WhiteJP/effective-giving-AI-persuasion/README.md

 # effective-giving-AI-persuasion

-This repository contains the code supporting the analyses in our paper: "Increasing the effectiveness of charitable giving using human-AI dialogues".
-Here, you can reproduce all the figures and analyses from the paper.
-Note, we use the `renv` package to ensure reproducibility ...
+This repository contains the complete code and data analysis pipeline for our research paper: **"Increasing the effectiveness of charitable giving using human-AI dialogues"**.

+Here you can reproduce all figures, tables, and statistical analyses presented in the paper.
+We use the `renv` package to ensure exact reproducibility of our computational environment and results.

 ## Paper